 PPC is short for Pay-Per-Click.
 It stands for all sorts of paid ads that you pay for when someone clicks on them.
 The most common PPC platform is Google itself as it offers a range of paid ads to search queries alongside the organic ranking.

 As you can see from the screenshot PPC ads are displayed above and to the right of the organic (naturally grown) search results.
 These spaces are reserved for paid ads, which makes it attractive for webmasters and online shop owners to use paid ads to get traffic to their site.
 Especially for new websites PPC is a great opportunity to generate traffic quickly.
 However once campaigns terminate you will usually experience a drastic drop in traffic.

 PPC is a short term method to enhance traffic or to have a constant visibility on the first page of search results.
 Unless you want to keep paying for your visitors, you will have to find additional sources to get people to your site.
 One of them is guest blogging.

 Guest blogging as a well-established method

-As a blogger you will know about the importance of guest blogging.
+As a blogger, you will know about the importance of guest blogging.
 We hear about it many times in connection with SEO and backlink building.
-Publishing articles on websites other than your own has been a common, well-known and often practiced technique to push organic rankings.
+Publishing articles on websites other than your own have been a common, well-known and often practiced technique to push organic rankings.